iihimanshuu/hiperhealth/docs/contributing.md

 ### Install and Use Pre-commit Hooks

-- `sdx` uses a set of `pre-commit` hooks to improve code quality.
+- `hiperhealth` uses a set of `pre-commit` hooks to improve code quality.
 The hooks can be installed locally using:

 ```bash
 $ pre-commit install